 - Provide a new emergency exit

-As you can see from the video below, our Phil has reclaimed an enormous amount of room by adding a dormer window and roof into a customer’s attic space.
-The room has been transformed from being barely usable into a wide-open and bright living area.
+As you can see from the video below, our Phil has reclaimed an enormous amount of space by adding a dormer window and roof into our customer’s attic area.
+The room has been transformed from being barely usable into a wide-open and bright living space.

 Is a dormer possible on my property?